 The dam side of Cor de la Bryere brings in its own type of potence through a brother and sister French Trotter, as well as adding to the sire's strengths.
 Corde is 25% French Trotter--I am sure you will be surprised to learn he carries a few American Trotter lines as well--almost all Selle Francais have American Trotter in them--many have significant amounts of our more recent Standardbred.
 Another great jump sire--Galoubet A SF, is 25% American Trotter, plus the world record holder for Olympic Gold medals in show jumping, Halla is 75% Trotter (50%Standardbred/25%French Trotter/25%Thoroughbred).
 So what is it that the Trotter has?

-I have found that almost all English/European lines that jump have critical mass in a early English stallion with trotter traits, for instance Birdcatcher and Clemence are overloaded with this one sire.
+I have found that almost all English/European lines that jump have critical mass in a early English stallion with trotter traits (Herod), for instance Birdcatcher and Clemence are overloaded with this one sire.
 Plus the Trotters all carry Thoroughbred as well.
-The ancestry behind that early sire on its own also has been able to independently produce superb jumping stock-- all this is explained in detail with documentation and pedigrees in Standardbred Sport Horses.
+The ancestry behind Herod on its own, Running Horse and Hobby, also has been able to independently produce superb jumping stock-- all this is explained in detail with documentation and pedigrees in Standardbred Sport Horses.
 My point is the jumping trait has ALWAYS had a mid-gait component attached to it.
 Does it need a mid-gait gene to perform?
 I don't think so, but it was there from the beginning as far as I can trace (into the 1500s).
-All the Thoroughbreds, Trotters of the British Isles and America as well as our other native breeds all carry a common root ancestor: the Irish Hobby--a breed that could pace (mid-gait ability).
+All the Thoroughbreds, Trotters of the British Isles and America as well as our other native breeds all carry a common root ancestor: the Irish Hobby--a breed that could pace.
 Could the Irish Hobby jump?
 Yes, and very well.

 With French Trotter and other trotter breeds having so strong a presence in super show jumpers, it would pay to take a closer look.